DSkrzypiec/blogImpl/content/post/parquet/index.md

 4-byte magic number "PAR1"
 ```

+In more general case parquet file is composed of possibly many row groups.
+Within each row groups there are columns
+which are split into pages.
+Metadata is included on each level, but most importantly in the file footer there is
+`FileMetaData` which keeps information about all row groups, column chunks and data pages.
+All metadata is encoded
-Column and file metadata are stored using Thrift format which for parquet is defined
+using Thrift format and definition for parquet might be found
 [here](https://github.com/apache/parquet-format/blob/master/src/main/thrift/parquet.thrift).

 Before we jump into reading and analyzing hex dump let's me briefly mention a very helpful tool in context of parquet